📊 Projekt

 • Sensor platforms and AI

-• AI for search and rescue operations (e.g., in drowning incidents)
+• AI for search and rescue operations (e.g., in cases of drowning)

 • AI for material recognition (e.g., screws and nuts)